← Back to Insights

 The Monzo Account Freezes and the Scale of Automated Decisions

-In 2024, several thousand Monzo accounts were suspended by automated transaction-monitoring systems1.
+In 2024, several thousand Monzo accounts were suspended by automated transaction-monitoring systems.
 Each flag originated from data points within behavioural and payment-flow models designed to identify fraud and money-laundering risk.
 The automation achieved speed and reach that manual teams could not match.
 It also created a cascade of locked accounts, customer disputes, and operational backlog.

 The incident illustrated a wider structural issue.
 Financial institutions are now operating with model-driven infrastructure that processes data faster than oversight frameworks can interpret it.
 Regulatory enforcement followed, with the Financial Conduct Authority fining Monzo £21 million for weaknesses in its financial-crime controls.
 The case placed algorithmic accountability on the regulatory agenda, not as theory but as operational necessity.